CDOT-CV/RSU_Management/README.md

 In order to properly leverage the GCP's features, the user must verify that their GCP admin has granted the user's GCP Client both Storage and Pub/Sub Admin privileges.
 Additionally, it may be helpful to grant these privileges on a user account-basis.

+The user must also retrieve the JSON credentials for the service account used from their GCP administrator.
+The path to this JSON file will be assigned to the "GOOGLE_APPLICATION_CREDENTIALS" environment variable, as shown in the def main() function of the data_manager/source_code/main.py script.

 ## How to Run

 The integration of RSUs into this script is yet to come.
 At present, the script (main.py) uses the RSU sample file 'RSU-ND-clean.json' (found in the def main() function of the main.py script).
 This sample file accompanies the main.py script in data_manager/source_code.
 When running locally, ensure that main.py and the sample script are located in the same folder.